 As Australian white and amber wheat represents 11.5% of global exports and an even bigger portion of high-protein wheat exports, its wheat plays an important role in global wheat supply.

 This means that having insight into Australian wheat crop conditions is essential for building a global wheat supply and demand balance sheet and for understanding how trade flows will react.
 With this in mind, we are incorporating our new Australian Wheat Yield Model into Gro’s automated balance sheets, which are used by procurement, sovereign food security, shipping, and asset management market participants to manage supply risk, forecast price, and predict trade flows.

 Today, Australia is the Asian market’s closest producer of high-protein white wheat, a type of wheat commonly used for noodle making.
 Australian wheat is also gaining a larger following among food and beverage procurement buyers in China.

 Our new Australian Wheat Yield Model uses the Australian Bureau of Statistics (ABS) as its ground truthed data source.
-And like Gro’s other wheat yield forecasting applications, our Australian Wheat Yield Model:
+And like Gro’s other wheat yield forecasting tools, our Australian Wheat Yield Model: